GarhomLee/LeetCode/README.md

 1085.
 Sum of Digits in the Minimum Number

 ### Linked List
+369. Plus One Linked List
+708. Insert into a Sorted Circular Linked List
 716. Max Stack
+725. Split Linked List in Parts
 876. Middle of the Linked List
 1290.
 Convert Binary Number in a Linked List to Integer